yusufklncc/winisoutil/README.md

 ## 🚀 Usage

-1. Clone this repository or download the files as a ZIP.
-2. Ensure all files (`Win11-ISO-Customizer.ps1`, `languages.ps1`, `tweak-definitions.ps1`) are in the same folder.
-3. Right-click on `Win11-ISO-Customizer.ps1` and select **"Run with PowerShell"**.
-The script requires administrator privileges.
+1.  ...
-4. When the script starts, you will first be prompted to select a language.
+2. When the script starts, you will first be prompted to select a language.
-5. Next, a file selection window will open for you to choose the Windows 11 ISO file you want to edit.
+3. Next, a file selection window will open for you to choose the Windows 11 ISO file you want to edit.
-6. After selecting the ISO, you can proceed by choosing the desired operations from the menu.
+4. After selecting the ISO, you can proceed by choosing the desired operations from the menu.

 ### Usage with Parameters